 Micropayments in the loop

 Among the most important characteristics of such transactions are small sums of money being used online.
 There are various sizes defined as a maximum for the transaction to be considered a micropayment.
-Different payments providers define it differently.
+Different payment providers define it differently.
 Some consider a micropayment below $1 while others place it below $10.
-Such small sums are too small for consumers to justify flat transaction fees and are also too small for payments providers to profit from a percentage fee.
+Such small sums are too small for consumers to justify flat transaction fees and too small for payment providers to profit from a percentage fee.
 Here’s where innovative payment technology comes in.

 Theodor Nelson developed the idea in the 1960s, already well before widespread internet use.
-One of the most problematic obstacles was the cost of transactions.
-Nelson proposed that in order to be profitable, these small payments should have the transaction fees of maximum 10 cents.
-Such transactions were not efficient for payments providers.
+One of the most difficult obstacles was the cost of transactions.
+Nelson proposed that in order to be profitable, these small payments should have transaction fees maximum of 10 cents.
+Such transactions were not efficient for payment providers.